jfasch/jfasch-home/trainings/material/soup/cxx11/010-introduction/overview-livehacking-oo.rst

 .. rubric:: Footnotes
 .. [#tweakable] The course can be adapted to your organization as you
                 like it.
-Omit topics that are not relevant for you, and replace them with others like threading, for example.
+Omit topics that are not relevant for you, and replace them with others like :doc:`threading
+                </trainings/material/soup/cxx11/050-multithreading/group>`,
+                for example.

 		See :doc:`here </trainings/material/soup/index>` for
 		what's there overall.